August CÚRAM's Successful Teachers in Residence Programme now Enrolling for Online Sessions

-CÚRAM, the SFI Research Centre for Medical Devices at NUI Galway is now enrolling for its Teachers in Residence Programme for the sixth year, with applications being accepted up to Friday, 24 September 2021.
+CÚRAM, the SFI Research Centre for Medical Devices at NUI Galway, is now enrolling for its Teachers in Residence Programme for the seventh year, with applications being accepted up to Friday, 23 September 2022.

-The programme, which will be taking place online, has places available for five primary and five secondary school teachers and will run from October 2021 over ten evenings until March 2022.
-The online sessions will be held twice a month, from 7-8pm.
+The programme, which will be taking place online, is available for five primary and five secondary school teachers and will run from October 2022 over ten evenings until March 2023.
+The online sessions will be held twice a month, from 7pm to 8pm.
 Teachers will receive 10 ECTS through NUI Galway's Centre for Adult Learning and Professional Development, fully funded by CÚRAM.
-As part of the programme, teachers will have the opportunity to develop a science-inspired mural for their school.

 Teachers will work directly with CÚRAM researchers to develop high-quality content for the classroom that is relevant, engaging, and practical to use.
 The material generated during the residency will be shared with all participants and their schools.
 Lesson plan kits developed from previous years' teachers, including Irish language versions, can be downloaded at https://curamdevicesengage.ie/teachers-in-residence/.

-CÚRAM is a partner in the Department of Education and Skills' Junior Cycle for Teachers STE(A)M in Junior Cycle initiative.
-The goal of the initiative is to provide Professional Learning Experiences for Junior Cycle teachers that allow for interdisciplinary responses to societal challenges in subject-specific and cross-curricular contexts.
+CÚRAM is a partner in the Department of Education and Skills' Junior Cycle for Teachers (JCT) STE(A)M in Junior Cycle initiative.
+This initiative is to provide Professional Learning Experiences for Junior Cycle teachers that allow for interdisciplinary responses to societal challenges in subject-specific and cross-curricular contexts.